cemoody/floodr/README.md

 ### Response Model

 The `Response` model provides:
+- `request_id`: The request ID from the original request (for matching requests to responses)
 - `status_code`: HTTP status code
 - `headers`: Response headers as dict
 - `content`: Raw response body as bytes